EmmanuelVinicius/EmmanuelVinicius/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Emmanuel Vinicius!
 I'm Brazillian, living on Belo Horizonte-MG.
+I'm a Web Developer, with frontend and backend knolege.
+I exercise the function over 2 years.
+It seems a little thing, but I also want to help who need it.
 🐝 I'm currently working at **Sambatech**.

 - 🔭 I’m currently working with